 The average carbon footprint of a person in the UK weighs in at 6.6 tonnes.
 Sounds like quite a lot, doesn’t it.
 Yikes.

 Helpfully, your footprint can be broken down, making it a bit more digestible.
 This helps you see exactly where it comes from, and spot places you could make savings.
 Let’s find those easy wins…

-You can read about how we worked out the averages above here.
+You can read the detail about how we worked out the averages at the bottom of this blog.